Trump Rally Took A Break - Cramer's Mad Money (1/5/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, January 5.

-The Trump rally relaxed on Thursday with many questions across in the minds of the investors.
+The Trump rally relaxed on Thursday with many questions across the minds of the investors.
 The market has been rallying on the back of tax cuts, deregulation and repatriation agenda.
 Anything that is contrary to this will affect the run in stocks.
 As Congress is focused on repealing the Affordable Care Act, the tax cuts take a back seat.

 "If Trump's own party is going to make trouble for the agenda that brought us oh-so-close to Dow 20,000, then we're going to have a sell-off," said Cramer.